scorpido74/azure-docs.nl-nl/articles/media-services/azure-media-player/azure-media-player-changelog.md

 ### <a name="bug-fixes-220"></a>Opgeloste fouten 2.2.0 ###

-- [Opgeloste fout] Flash-versiedetectie werkt niet in Chrome/Edge
+- [Opgeloste fout] Flash-versiedetectie werkt niet in Chrome/Microsoft Edge

 ### <a name="changes-220"></a>Wijzigingen 2.2.0 ###